loremipsumdolor/STEVE/README.md

 About:
 ------
-S.T.E.V.E. (the Super Traversing Enigmatic Voice-controlled Engine) is a part-computer, part-robot (mostly part-computer) project that I've been working on for the past few months.
-Recently, I've gotten some of the code written, primarily the researching and updating parts (the former somewhat published, the latter not at all).
-For the most part, the hardware is non-existant, except for the basic motor control.
+S.T.E.V.E. (the Super Traversing Enigmatic Voice-controlled Engine) was a part-computer, part-robot (mostly part-computer) project that I worked on while I was in seventh grade.
+This project is currently dormant, to be potentially revisited someday.

 Dependencies:
 -------------